How to Apply for Financial Aid

 Award Revisions

 An award may require revision, often due to additional information received or additional outside aid received.
-If this is the case, any revised award overrides any previous offer of aid.
+Any revised award overrides any previous aid offer if this is the case.
 This sometimes means that you must repay funds already received.

 Step Four: Pay Your Bill